Big Brown (horse): Stud career

 He was awarded the Eclipse Award as American Champion Three-Year-Old Male Horse for 2008.

 Beginning in 2009, Big Brown stood at stud at Three Chimneys Farm in Midway, Kentucky.
 He was bred to more than 100 mares his first season, including 71 stakes mares or stakes producers.
 The first reported foal for Big Brown was a filly out of Impressive Attire (by Seeking the Gold) born on January 12, 2010, at Swifty Farms in Seymour, Indiana.

 In 2014, Andrew Cohen's Sunrise Stables and Gary Tolchin's Golden Goose Enterprises obtained a majority interest in Big Brown and announced that he would be relocated to New York for the 2015 season with a fee of $8,500.
 Standing at Dutchess Views Farm in Pine Plains, New York, his 2016 fee increased to $10,000.

-Big Brown has proved to be a moderately successful sire.
+Big Brown has proved to be a successful sire.
 His most notable offspring include Dortmund, who won the 2015 Santa Anita Derby and finished third in the Kentucky Derby, behind Triple Crown winner American Pharoah, and Somelikeithotbrown, who won the Grade 2 Bernard Baruch Handicap in 2020 and the Grade 2 Dinner Party Stakes in 2021.
+Big Brown is the damsire of Mage, winner of the 2023 Kentucky Derby, and of Dornoch, winner of the 2024 Belmont Stakes.

+On September 27, 2024, Big Brown Syndicate's Andy Cohen accompanied Big Brown at Old Friends Equine, where he will live out his days as the fifth Kentucky Derby and Preakness Stakes winner to be retired there.